arazavi78/Ecological-Genomics/Shervin's_Notebook.md

  It is impotant to note that the PCR duplicates are removed because they lead to a lot of false positive calls.

+Make sure to copy file locations accurately.

+The mypipeline.sh script includes the two other scripts so that the "mother" defined variables (found in the mypipeline.sh script) do not have to be signified over and over again.

+To test if it is working, make sure you have the main variables loaded on the system so you can run the other two scripts from outside of the mypipeline.sh script.

 ------
 <div id='id-section19'/>